 The Finviz news function, financial data, and links to statements, makes this ideal for Investors who want all their research in one place.

-Add to this the backtesting function, and the ability to export data to excel, makes this an excellent all round research tool.
-No wonder many institutions use this tool.
+Add to this the backtesting function, and the ability to export data to excel, makes this a decent research tool.

 Finviz Elite Review